ClementineBerger/IS3/README.md

 ## Data generation

 We provide a data generation pipeline that creates training, validation and test sets for the impulsive-stationary sound separation task.
-The pipeline uses existing datasets of isolated impulsive sounds and stationary sounds, combines them with various augmentations and generates mixtures with their corresponding ground truth sources.
+The pipeline uses existing datasets of isolated sound events and acoustic scenes, combines them with various augmentations and generates mixtures with their corresponding ground truth sources.

 Here are the datasets we used in the paper (you can use your own datasets as well):
 - Background sounds: Dcase2018 Task 1, CochlScene, Arte, Cas2023, LitisRouen